asdf-format/asdf-standard/source/file_layout.rst

 Exploded form is useful in the following scenarios:

-- A given text editor does not handle the "hybrid" nature of the FINF file, and therefore either can't open a FINF file or breaks FINF files upon saving.
+- Not all text editors may handle the hybrid text and binary nature of the FINF file, and therefore either can't open a FINF file or would break a FINF file upon saving.
 In this scenario, a user may explode the FINF file, edit the YAML portion as a pure YAML file, and implode the parts back together.

 - Over a network protocol, such as HTTP, a client may only need to access some of the blocks.
 While reading a subset of the file can